 Key accomplishments within 2021 include completion of the SAMHSA Implementation Academy along with launching the Michigan Veteran Connector initiative through which health care facilities and other organizations ask their customers if they or anyone in their family has ever served in the military and, if so, referring them to the MVAA for a benefits consultation.

-That said, the Governor's Challenge is a collaborative effort that involves some 50 members, and we look forward to continuing this vitally important work to reduce veteran suicide into 2022 and beyond with our many partners.
+That said, the Governor's Challenge is a collaborative effort that involves about 50 members and plans to continue this vitally important work to reduce veteran suicide in 2022 and beyond.